-CAPI is conducted face to face at the location of the consumer experience.
+CAPI research is conducted face-to-face at the location of the consumer experience.
 This creates distinct advantages over other survey methods.
 During a face to face interview, people are more willing to talk about their experiences.
 And, a good interviewer can engage the participant and glean insights from facial expressions and tone of voice.

 Web surveys are the dominant method used by today’s quantitative researcher.
 No surprise there.
 However, CAPI is the next most-utilized quantitative method, by volume.

-The most distinctive aspect of CAPI is that interviews are conducted on-location.
-In this case, the interview takes place “in the moment,” while the consumer is having the experience the researcher wants to study.
+The most distinctive aspect of CAPI research is that interviews are conducted on-location.
+In this case, the interview takes place “in-the-moment,” while the consumer is having the experience the researcher wants to study.
 Interviews can take place at a sporting event, an amusement park, a trade show or even in the person’s home.
-While at the event, with things fresh on their minds, people can more accurately recall how they feel.
+While at the event, with things fresh in their minds, people can more accurately recall how they feel.

 Being in the field also allows a bit of show and tell.
 The interviewee can point to or demonstrate the situation they want to describe.
 Photos or video testimonials of the consumer experience can be captured.
 For example, CAPI is often used for mystery shopping, where the participants can use a mobile device to discreetly enter information while going through a shopping experience exercise.